danieljcave/inphysical-plans/README.md

 ![User Profile](/readME-assets/features/profile.png)

 ### Edit Profile Page
-Users are check to confirmed if the profile users id matches with the correct profile. if they match then they are able to update or delete there profile.
-The user has the same fields as before and can update or remove any infomation they would like to.
-Once they update theyre profile they redirected back and recived a message.
+Users are check to confirmed if the profile user id matches with the correct profile. if they match then they are able to update or delete their profile.
+The user has the same fields as before and can update or remove any information they would like to.
+Once they updated their profile they redirected back and received a message.

 ![Edit Profile](/readME-assets/features/update%20profile.png)
 <details>